Borgarnes Museum, a Community Center, Archives and Library, Borgarnes, Iceland

-The bird life in Iceland is one of the many reasons people want to visit our tiny island.
+The bird life in Iceland is one of the many reasons people want to visit our small island.
 Due to the unspoiled wilderness and a lack of natural predators, Iceland has a vast array of bird species, some migratory and others spending all their days by the Icelandic shores or mountains.
-The natural museum of Borgarnes, originally based on the life work of two taxidermists Kristján Geirmundsson and Jón M. Guðmundsson has specimens of over 205 116 species of birds, including some that are considered very rare outside of Iceland.
+The natural museum of Borgarnes, originally based on the life work of two taxidermists, Kristján Geirmundsson and Jón M. Guðmundsson, has specimens of over 205 birds of 116 species, including some that are considered very rare outside of Iceland.
 It’s one of the few places in Iceland where you can see a white-tailed eagle.

 The traditional Turfhouse